ACLS Certification - Official Site | Powered by CPR.com

 Get 12-Lead ECG Certified Today

-Rhythms Originating from the Atrium
+Atrial Rhythms: Rhythms Originating from the Atrium (ECG/EKG Interpretation)

 ACLS Certification Association videos have been peer-reviewed for medical accuracy by the ACA medical review board.